Milan, Lugano, Verona, Pisa, Lucca and Florence

 Sept.
 1 - 13, 2009

 We had considered other locations for a journey to celebrate our twentieth anniversary but Italy seemed so right.
 We would see places that we had never been to and familiar sights as well that held special significance for us.
 I had dedicated a poem to my love that she would read on the same balcony where we had celebrated our tenth anniversary many years before.
 Perhaps we had bitten off a bit more than we might chew as no sooner would we settle into one place before we would need to pack for another.
 The plan would include both rental car and train.
-We offered special prayers during service just before we left to help insure against any problems that might occur.

 We arrive at Sea-Tac for our 6:00 AM flight and are through security in no time.
 I purchased a paperback to read.
 “A Company of Liars” is set in 14th Century England with a colorful group of characters that use their wits to survive in advance of pestilence.
 We boarded onto our Delta flight en route to New York where we would endure a three-hour layover before continuing to Malpensa Airport outside of Milan where a shuttle bus would take us on into the industrial heart of Italy.
 The first leg of our flight was blessedly uneventful as I drank a bloody mary while buying the movie “Star Trek”.
 It helped the time pass and I also began my book while America retreated under our wings.
 Once we had transferred to our adjoining flight we settled in for the long trans-Atlantic crossing.
 I closed my eyes some and watched “Star Trek” again, this time for free.
 Anne watched a couple other films too.